 Internal business conduct (IBC) rules for SDs and MSPs.
 These rules have various compliance dates (see Dodd-Frank Swaps Calendar (www.practicallaw.com/4-523-7774) and Legal Update, Further Compliance Delays for Dodd-Frank External Business Conduct and Other Swap Dealer Rules (www.practicallaw.com/4-523-3262)).
 For details on the final IBC rules, see Practice Note, Swap Dealers and MSPs: Final Dodd-Frank Internal Business Conduct (IBC) Rules on Documentation, Confirmation, Reconciliation and Compression (www.practicallaw.com/7-521-5959).

-Rules subjecting uncleared security-based swaps to US securities laws.
-These rules take effect on February 11, 2014.
-Most cleared security-based swaps are permanently exempted from the securities laws (see Application of Securities Laws to Security-based Swaps).
+Rules subjecting uncleared SBS to US securities laws.
+These rules take effect on February 11, 2017.
+Most cleared SBS are permanently exempted from the securities laws (see Application of Securities Laws to Security-based Swaps).

 Revised lending limits rules.
 Compliance with the revised lending limits rules, incorporating derivatives exposures, was required on July 1, 2013 (see Bank Lending Limits Modified to Include Derivatives Exposure).